MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkToolbar.md

 ## Events

-The following events wrap corresponding [events](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar#events) of the internal UWP [Windows.UI.Xaml.Controls.InkToolbar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar) object.
+The following events wrap corresponding [events](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar#events) of the wrapped UWP [Windows.UI.Xaml.Controls.InkToolbar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar) object.
 See the links in this table for more information about each property.

 | Event | Description |
 | -- | -- |